Enigmatic-Smile/docs/reimbursement.md

 {
     "items": [
         {
-            // ... (other properties are hidden)
+            // For the purpose of this example, only selected properties are shown "cleared": true,
-            "cleared": true,
             "currency": "USD",
             "scheme": "visa",